wanyx2015/getdata-034/CodeBook.md

 The tidydata.txt has 11880 observations and 4 variables.
 It stores the average of each variable for each activity and each subject.

-* activityid Activity id, there are 6 activities as follows: 1 WALKING, 2 WALKING_UPSTAIRS, 3 WALKING_DOWNSTAIRS, 4 SITTING, 5 STANDING, 6 LAYING
+* activityid -- Activity id, there are 6 activities as follows: 1 WALKING, 2 WALKING_UPSTAIRS, 3 WALKING_DOWNSTAIRS, 4 SITTING, 5 STANDING, 6 LAYING.

-* subjectid The subject of the experiment, each subject has done several tests.
+* subjectid -- The subject of the experiment, each subject has done several tests.

-* measure The mean and standard deviation of each factor
+* measure -- The mean and standard deviation of each factor.

-* meanvalue The mean value of the measure
+* meanvalue -- The mean value of the measure.

 ## Data merge
 Total 6 files has been merged:
 * Three files in test directory: X_test.txt, y_test.txt, subject_test.txt. y_test.txt  and subject_test.txt contains subject id.
 * Three files in train directory: X_train.txt, y_train.txt, subject_train.txt.
-* y_test.txt and y_train.txt contains activity id, subject_test.txt and subject_train.txt contains subject id.
+y_test.txt and y_train.txt contains activity id, subject_test.txt and subject_train.txt contains subject id.
-* Each row of the data contains activity id, subject id and all the experiment data.
+Each row of the data contains activity id, subject id and all the experiment data.

 ## Data extraction
 The data set does not have feature names, so features.txt is merged to the data set.
 And data is filtered by "std()" and "mean()".